TURKS AND CAICOS

 To get to the North Caicos ferry was a 3.25 mile ride, which took me about 25 minutes.
 After a short wait, I got on the ferry and enjoyed the 30-minute, 12-mile ride past various cays (small islands) to my next stop on North Caicos.
 I then hopped in a car and drove 45 minutes, or 24 miles, to the caves.
 (This does not include all the time I spent getting lost!)

 At 1.5 miles long, the Conch Bar Caves form the largest dry cave system in all of the island chain.
 There is evidence that the caves were used by humans during the pre-Columbian era.
 That’s all the way back before Christopher Columbus made his voyage in 1492!

 Inside the caves there are stalagmites and stalactites that have been forming for many, many years.
-When a stalagmite and a stalactite come together it’s called a column.
+A stalagmite and a stalactite grow together to create a column.
 In these caves, columns can reach up to 15 feet in height.
-Dimitri told me that it takes 100 years for a stalagmite or stalactites to grow just 1 cm.
+Dimitri told me that it takes 100 years for a stalagmite or stalactites to grow just one centimeter.
 Wow, that makes those columns really old!

 Dimitri also showed me the four species of bats that live in the cave.
 He even took me to a part of the cave that’s completely dark.
 I couldn’t even see my hand in front of my face.

 Showing people the Conch Bar Caves is more than just a job to Dimitri.
 They’ve been a part of his life since he was a young child, and he’s proud the caves are in his lineage.
 He told me that what he wants visitors to experience is “laughter, and most importantly [to see] just how amazing Mother Nature can be.”
 He certainly succeeded with me.